 The supplementary angles may be classified as either adjacent or non-adjacent.
 The adjacent supplementary angles share the common line segment or arm with each other, whereas the non-adjacent supplementary angles do not share the line segment or arm.

 Supplementary Angles Theorem

-The supplementary angle theorem states that if two angles are said to be supplementary to the same angle, then the two angles are said to be congruent.
+The supplementary angle theorem states that if two angles are supplementary to the same angle, then the two angles are said to be congruent.